-I specialize in the use of expressive writing to help people free themselves from overwhelming thoughts and emotions.
 The stress we face in our everyday lives–feeling left out in school, being unhappy in our jobs, navigating marriage and children–can cause unwanted emotional setbacks.
-By utilizing various expressive writing techniques, my clients learn how to creatively navigate their feelings and use their new insights to move forward with a much lighter emotional load.
+I help people free themselves from overwhelming thoughts and emotions.
+My clients learn how to creatively navigate their feelings and use their new insights to move forward with a much lighter emotional load.

 We’ve all missed the chance to say something important.
 Friends fall out of touch, loved ones pass away, or sometimes the courage required is simply lacking—and thank-yous, regrets, feelings, and secrets are left unshared.
 In 2009, I came up with a way to help people recapture a moment that had once passed them by—I began asking them to write letters.

 From the indignant young boy urging his bully to become “a better man,” to the woman apologizing to the girl she picked on in high school, to a man thanking the woman who protected his family from Nazis, the letters bring together an outpouring of emotion that is as compelling as it is cathartic.